Linuszackrisson/vegaway-app/vegaway-sls/README.md

 # Instructions

-- Create a .env file and add it to .gitignore.
+- Create a `.env` file and add it to `.gitignore`.
-- Add to .env ---> SLS_ORG=YOUR_ORG
-- Add to .env ---> MY_ROLE=YOUR_ROLE_ARN
-- Add to .env ---> API_KEY=MY_API_KEY
-- Add to .env ---> APP_URL=YOUR_LOCAL_HOST_URL
+- Add the following key/value pairs to `.env` (replace ... with correct values):
-- Create cognito domain in the console @ cognito/userpool
+  - `SLS_ORG` - ...
+  - `MY_ROLE_ARN` - ...
+  - `API_KEY` - ...
+  - `APP_URL` - ...

-Change placeholder values with your actual credentials
+Replace the placeholder values with your actual credentials.
-Value for APP_URL will later be replaced with the url to the hosted application in s3
+The value for `APP_URL` will later be replaced with the URL to the hosted application in S3.

+In the aws console, configure a domain for the cognito user pool.
+Enter "vegaway".